mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 cy.get("#error-message").should(($el) => expect($el).to.be.visible);
 ```

 With Playwright, there's a single, consistent API.
-To assert that an element is visible on the screen, you just call `expect(locator).toBeVisible()`.
+To assert that the element with an ID of `error-message` is visible on the screen, you just call `expect(page.locator("#error-message")).toBeVisible()`.

 ## Playwright does not depend on a GUI environment